mneudert/instream/README.md

 Using the statements from the `.travis.yml` you can generate all necessary users for the tests with their proper privileges.

+The test suite will automatically try to detect the version of InfluxDB available.
+Upon successful detection features not avaialable will be excluded, for example the `:csv` response type being available since InfluxDB `1.1.0`.

 ## Usage